We Fund Excision Surgery

 Policy Change

-By advocating for legislation that requires insurance companies to provide coverage for excision surgery, policymakers can ensure this highly effective treatment becomes accessible and affordable for individuals suffering from endometriosis.
+By advocating for legislation that requires insurance companies to provide coverage for excision surgery,

 We specifically advocate for: